mdesai005/SE-SaaS/articles/solution-engineering-SaaS/README.md

 We expect that you have made a sincere effort to do research on one of the abover process and show how cloud can help simplify this process.
 - Show your capability to learn Oracle’s SaaS services
+- Please research on these use cases and demonstartes how you can apply to public sector customers.

 ### **Option 2: Recent Project Presentation**
 If you are planning to present your project it will NOT be equally weighted as what you do with our provided business process.
 Please keep that in mind when selecting the project as we are suggesting it only as a secondary preference.
 If you use powerpoint to start, please keep your presentation to approximately 6 slides maximum.